DKProject/DKPlugins-Documentation/projects/home/docs/dkcoins/plugin-setup/storage.md

 # Storage setup

-DKPerms uses the McNative storage technology and supports all storage types supported by McNative.
+DKCoins uses the McNative storage technology and supports all storage types supported by McNative.
 McNative storage technology is centralized storage integration for all supported plugins, it brings various performance and time benefits.
 Read more about it [here]()

 **Location:** ``./plugins/McNative/storage.yml``